bettaibi/node-starter-template/express/readme.md

-# Express Starter Template - project in progress
+# Express Starter Template - in progress

 A minimal TypeScript + Express setup.